 Stephen Bullock was born in 1966 and is currently serving as the Governor of Montana.
-On December 2, 2019 he announced that he was dropping out of the presidential race.
+He is currently running to represent Montana in the U.S. Senate.

 The 24th Governor of Montana, Bullock was first elected in 2012 and was reelected in 2016.
 Since July 2018, he has served as the Chair of the National Governors Association.

 A graduate of Columbia Law School, Bullock served as chief legal counsel to the Secretary of State of Montana.
 He worked as Executive Assistant Attorney General and Acting Chief Deputy Attorney General of Montana.
 In 2008, he was elected as Attorney General of Montana and he served from 2009 to 2013.

 Below is Governor Bullock’s record and public positions on issues important to the Jewish community.